Occupational Data Definitions

 Employment.
 Employment information is a useful starting point for assessing opportunities, because large occupations usually have more openings than small ones have, regardless of growth or replacement needs.
 Employment for wage and salary jobs and the self-employed are included.

 The National Employment Matrix measures total employment as a count of jobs, not a count of individual workers.
-This concept is different from that used by another BLS measure familiar to many readers: the Current Population Survey's (CPS's) total employment as a count of the number of workers.
-The Matrix's total employment concept also is different from the BLS Current Employment Statistics (CES) total employment measure: whereas the CES measure also is a count of jobs, it covers nonfarm payroll jobs, while the matrix includes all jobs.
+This concept is different from that used by another BLS measure familiar to many readers: total employment from the Current Population Survey (CPS), which is a count of the number of individual workers.
+The matrix's total employment concept also is different from the BLS Current Employment Statistics (CES) total employment measure: whereas the CES measure also is a count of jobs, it covers nonfarm payroll jobs, while the matrix includes all jobs.
 (For more information, see the occupational employment section on the methodology page.)

 Employment change, number.
 The numerical change in employment measures the projected number of job gains or losses.